TheRemote/Legendary-Bedrock-Container/README.md

 <pre>docker run -it -v yourvolumename:/minecraft -p 19132:19132/udp -p 19132:19132 05jchambers/legendary-bedrock-container:latest</pre>

 <h2>Configuration / Accessing Server Files</h2>
 The server data is stored where Docker stores your volumes.
-This is typically a folder on the host OS that is shared and mounted with the container.
-I'll give the usual locations here but if you're having trouble just do some Googling for your exact platform and you should find where Docker is storing the volume files.<br>
+This is typically a folder on the host OS that is shared and mounted with the container.<br>
+You can find your exact path by typing: <pre>docker volume inspect yourvolumename</pre>  This will give you the fully qualified path to your volume like this:
+<pre>{
+        "CreatedAt": "2022-05-09T21:08:34-06:00",
+        "Driver": "local",
+        "Labels": {},
+        "Mountpoint": "/var/lib/docker/volumes/minecraftbe/_data",
+        "Name": "minecraftbe",
+        "Options": {},
+        "Scope": "local"
+    }</pre>
 <br>
 On Linux it's typically available at: <pre>/var/lib/docker/volumes/yourvolumename/_data</pre><br>
 On Windows it's at <pre>C:\ProgramData\DockerDesktop</pre> but if you are using WSL (Windows Subsystem for Linux) it may be located at something more like <pre>\wsl$\docker-desktop-data\version-pack-data\community\docker\volumes\</pre><br>
 On Mac it's typically <pre>~/Library/Containers/com.docker.docker/Data/vms/0/</pre><br>
 Most people will want to edit server.properties.
 You can make the changes to the file and then restart the container to make them effective.<br>
 <br>
-Backups are stored in the "backups" folder<br>
+Backups of the Minecraft are server are created each time the server starts and are stored in the "backups" folder<br>
 <br>
 Log files with timestamps are stored in the "logs" folder.